Felipe-BP/marvel-react-redux/README.md

 I've setup a project tasks for fixes/improvements.
 If you interested, check out [Roadmap](https://github.com/Felipe-BP/marvel-react-redux/projects/2) 😁

+## Known Issues

+When you run the project or the automated tests, an warning `Warning: findDOMNode is deprecated in StrictMode.`.
+This is a problem with Ant and React 17 StrictMode.
+[Issue](https://github.com/ant-design/ant-design/issues/26136)

 ## Contributing

 This project is using Commitlint for conventional commits, so if you interested in contributing, check [commitlint](https://commitlint.js.org/#/) and [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/)